haoxins/haoxins.github.io/archived/2022-kubernetes.md

   correspond to a *single resource*.
 * Each controller focuses on one root Kind, but may interact with other Kinds.
+* A reconciler takes the name of an object, and returns whether or not we need to try again.
+  - We return an empty result and no error, which indicates to controller-runtime that we've successfully reconciled this object and don't need to try again until there's some changes.
+* `config/manager/controller_manager_config.yaml`

 ------------------